 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
 The kitchen contains floor and wall mounted storage units.

-Chimney breasts and fireplaces Chilliney breasts and mephaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an electric fire within the lounge.
+Chimney breasts and fireplaces None.

 Internal decorations Visually inspected.
 Internal decorative finishes are papered or painted.

 Cellars None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the hallway.
+The electrical switchgear is located in a cupboard within the kitchen.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within the garage.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tooto what a proving a proving out to the proton or

 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
+Visible sections of pipework are of copper and PVC material.
 Sanitary fittings in the shower room comprise a suite with low level wc, wash hand basin and shower cabinet.
-The cloakroom comprises a suite with low level wc and wash hand basin.
 There is a sink unit within the kitchen.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an 'Alpha' wall mounted gas heating boiler located within the garage.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
+Heating is provided by electric convector heaters and domestic hot water is provided by an electric immersion heater.
+This is fixed to a hot water storage tank located within the roof space.